 Tableau Project for Practices

-As a student, tableau practice projects help you excel in the knowledge of various tools and techniques used in data visualization and optimization of the results based on the customer requirements.
+As a student, tableau practice projects help you excel in the knowledge of various tools used in data visualization and optimization of the results based on the customer requirements.

 No matter if you’ve done any certifications in tableau, or learned it by yourself, having some projects in your hand will surely increase your knowledge, enhance your skills, and make your resume stand out from others.

 To learn more about the features and benefits of various tools in tableau, you can check out tableau sample projects on the official website.
-For this tutorial, we’ll show you how to create tableau projects for practice by importing the data and converting it into actionable insights.
+With this Tableau tutorial, we’ll show you how to create tableau projects for practice by importing the data and converting it into actionable insights.

 You can download the datasets for tableau projects from the tableau website or get them from the case study done by a business or think tank.